 Here are six examples of how you might improve your company’s competitive edge when trading with a selection of different countries around the world.

 Few languages and countries present more potential for cross-cultural business banana skins than Japan.
-Politeness, socializing and formality are all key.
+Politeness, socialising and formality are all key.
 A handshake should be made lightly, without eye contact and with a small bow.
 The Japanese are reluctant to use the word “no” as the concept of saving face is deeply embedded in their culture.

-Experienced businessmen used to trading with Japan will grow to recognize that Japanese using the word “maybe” can be translated as “no”.
+Experienced businessmen used to trading with Japan will grow to recognise that Japanese using the word “maybe” can be translated as “no”.
 You should reciprocate by using five words – “this may be extremely difficult” – where one (“no”) would normally suffice.